How a Fax Machine Works – From Start to Finish

 The handshake is the first part of a fax communication.

-When a fax is being sent, the sending machine waits for the line to pick up and then starts sending a series of beeps.
+The sending machine waits for the line to pick up and then starts sending a series of beeps.

 These beeps signify that the machine is requesting to send a fax.
 The sending fax machine is essentially saying “Hey!
 I’m a fax machine!
 I’m looking for another fax machine!
 Is there one there?”

-If the machine on the other end is also a fax, that fax will answer the beep with its own signal.
-At this point the receiving fax machine is saying “Hey you’re a fax?
+If the machine on the other end is also a fax, that fax will answer the beep with its signal.
+At this point, the receiving fax machine is saying “Hey you’re a fax?
 Guess What?
 I’m a fax too!”
 And both machines now know that they’ve each made a friend.

-Once both machines have acknowledge each other, they send information back and forth about them (just like two people getting to know each other).
+Once both machines have acknowledged each other, they send information back and forth about them (just like two people getting to know each other).
 This information is along the lines of whether they are analog or digital faxes, as well as what compression formats they speak.

-Once the two fax machines understand what the other is capable of, they decide on a format to send with, and then start their transmission.
+Once the two fax machines understand what the other is capable of, they decide on a format to send with and then start their transmission.

 Step 2 – Transmission of Messages